man90es/BDO-REST-API/README.md

 ## To-do
 * Error handling
 * Provide info about which character is player's main character
+* Parse a copy of provided data to make evading official website bugs easier
 * Provide meta info through the API routes?